 Liposuction can also be used to help slim down the body overall, but natural weight loss through diet and exercise is the best way to obtain global, large-scale weight loss.

-Liposuction works best by fine-tuning the appearance of the body after a healthy weight has been reached and maintained through lifestyle changes.
+This procedure works best by fine-tuning the appearance of the body after a healthy weight has been reached and maintained through lifestyle changes.
 Liposuction alone or combined with other body contouring procedures can work well for many areas of the body including:

-Liposuction is NOT:
+Liposuction is not:

 Dr. Xu can advise you of the most effective techniques to help you reach your aesthetic goals for your body.